 Western dressage is perhaps best described by how it feels.
 "For me, western dressage is freedom,” says Debbie.
 "It is coloring outside the lines and marching to your own drum, but most of all it feels like art.
 It’s not about competition; it’s about the harmony, peace and partnership that evolves between horse and rider when you start exploring.”

 As a modern training approach with its roots in centuries-old techniques, western dressage is not a quick fix or a road to riches in the show-ring.
 "It’s about good horsemanship and elevating your riding,” says Eitan.
 "It’s the melding of European methods with cowboy creativity and the spirit of the West, enjoying the journey from A to X, and then heading outside the arena gate.”

 Eitan Beth-Halachmy Cowboy Dressage Training

 Jack Brainard Advanced Horsemanship

-KARA L. STEWART, author of Advanced Western Riding (BowTie Press), has ridden dressage and western on her Arabian geldings, and looks forward to exploring this new/old
+Kara L. Stewart, author of Advanced Western Riding (BowTie Press), has ridden dressage and western on her Arabian geldings.

 This article originally appeared in the May 2012 issue of Horse Illustrated.
 Click here to subscribe.